Front end Engineer

 Popular CDNs include Cloudflare, Akamai, and Amazon CloudFront

-Q38.
-How to fetch data from api
+Q41.
+How do you fetch data from an API?

 To fetch data from an API, you can use tools like fetch or axios in JavaScript.